kinngh/Swift-Extensions/README.md

-# Swift Extensions
+# Swift Extensions and Functions
 #### Swift 5.0 compatible

-These are extensions I personally use to make my life a little easier, most of them having to do something or the other with String manipulation, Grand Central Dispatch (GCD) and anything and everything that is even a minor inconvenience.
+These are extensions and functions I personally use to make my life a little easier, most of them having just one goal.
+Make my programming life easier, so I spend more time focusing on core functionalities, instead of figuring out APIs, functions, extensions, etc.

 ![Swift-Extensions-Logo](tings/Swift-Extensions-Thing.png)